codemo04/llc-data-viz-with-processingjs/README.md

 # Ladies Learning Code

-## Intro to ProcessingJS
+## Intro to p5.js

-A full day introductory to ProcessingJS workshop.
+A full day introductory to p5.js workshop.
 Students should already have basic understanding of HTML & CSS.

 <p class="left">Content created by <a href="http://christinatruong.com">Christina Truong</a>, <a href="http://kathrynbarrett.ca">Kathryn Barrett</a>, <a href="http://sspboyd.ca">Stephen Boyd</a>, and <a href="http://www.wolfewylie.com">William Wolfe-Wylie</a>